mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **3.3 Unexpected error code does not clear the cache**

-- Create a `MongoClient` with a human callback that returns a valid token.
+- Create a `MongoClient` with an OIDC callback that returns a valid token.
 - Set a fail point for `saslStart` commands of the form:

 ```javascript